multiversx/mx-docs/docs/developers/guidelines/react-development.md

 </Context.Provider>
 ```

-### Conditionally rendered JSX
+### Conditionally rendered TSX

-In React, conditionally rendered JSX is very common.
-Given the ability to render it inline, it's very easy to include it inside normal JSX:
+In React, conditionally rendered TSX is very common.
+Given the ability to render it inline, it's very easy to include it inside normal TSX:

 ```jsx
 <Container>